App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 A personal loan can help cover all kinds of important expenses, including home repairs, consolidating debt, and covering an unexpected medical bill.
 So getting denied for a personal loan can feel like a major setback.
-But know this: Loan denial happens to a lot of would-be borrowers.
-And it’s nothing personal.
-It simply means that you didn’t meet the lender’s requirements.
+But know this: Nearly half of Americans who have applied for a personal loan or similar product in the past year have been denied.
+If you fall into that category, it’s nothing personal; it simply means that you didn’t meet the lender’s requirements.
 Fortunately, there are ways to overcome this challenge.
 Knowing the loan denial reasons could help you take steps to improve your financial situation.
 Read on to learn some of the common reasons for a denied loan — plus, how to boost your chances of approval the next time you apply.

 8 Common Reasons for Personal Loan Rejection